zivkaplan/SpotifyNow/README.md

 # SpotifyNow

 A small app made as an exrecise to practice web API.

-Sign in to your Spotify account, search for music and dusplay your library.
+Sign in to your Spotify account, search for music and display your library.

 up on Heroku: https://sleepy-plateau-12982.herokuapp.com/